The Gandhi Article -- An Overview and Commentary of Gandhian Philosophy

 However, he was assassinated by a Hindu paramilitary volunteer, three bullets in the chest, mainly because said volunteer opposed Gandhi's acceptance towards Islam.
 For assassinating a national hero, that extremist was executed.

 For much of his life he abstained from meat, and at times would only sustain himself from fruit and nuts.
-As one could learn from his very thin frame, he was truly a master at asceticism, and as an ascetic myself, who mainly drinks water and coffee and have been abstaining from meat recently, I sympathize very much with this personality.
+As one could learn from his very thin frame, he was truly a master at asceticism, and as an ascetic myself, who mainly drinks water and coffee, I sympathize very much with this personality.

-However, as an Israeli, I find it hard to accept Gandhi's pacifism, due to the fact that my nation survived this long through military might.
-I am very thankful, regardless, that I was rejected from military service, as I am not a violent person and I would hate it to inflict pain on others, at least personally.
+However, I find it hard to accept Gandhi's pacifism, due to the fact that some nations survived this long through military might.
+I am very thankful, regardless, that I am not a violent person and I would hate it to inflict pain on others, at least personally.
+I prefer dedicating my time helping, instead.

 I can definitely understand his deep restrain from violence, because my first violent act was when I was two years old, and even though I was extremely young and could not talk yet due to autism, I deeply regret for chewing the face of a girl who shouted directly at my ear; I might've traumatized her for life.